moolah-ch/electrum-server/HOWTO.md

 Therefore it's a good idea to make an offline backup copy of your certificate and key in case you need to restore it.

 ### Step 10.
-Configure Electrum server
+Configure Shuttle server

-Electrum reads a config file (/etc/electrum.conf) when starting up.
+Shuttle reads a config file (/etc/Shuttle.conf) when starting up.
 This file includes the database setup, bitcoind RPC setup, and a few other options.

-    $ sudo cp ~/src/electrum/server/electrum.conf.sample /etc/electrum.conf
+    $ sudo cp ~/src/Shuttle/server/Shuttle.conf.sample /etc/Shuttle.conf
-    $ sudo $EDITOR /etc/electrum.conf
+    $ sudo $EDITOR /etc/Shuttle.conf

 Go through the sample config options and set them to your liking.
 If you intend to run the server publicly have a look at README-IRC.md

 ### Step 11.
-Tweak your system for running electrum
+Tweak your system for running Shuttle

-Electrum server currently needs quite a few file handles to use leveldb.
+Shuttle server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the open files limit to 16k.
 This is most easily achived by sticking the value in .bashrc of the root user who usually passes this value to all unprivileged user sessions too.

     $ sudo sed -i '$a ulimit -n 16384' /root/.bashrc

-We're aware the leveldb part in electrum server may leak some memory and it's good practice to to either restart the server once in a while from cron (preferred) or to at least monitor it for crashes and then restart the server.
+We're aware the leveldb part in Shuttle server may leak some memory and it's good practice to to either restart the server once in a while from cron (preferred) or to at least monitor it for crashes and then restart the server.
 Weekly restarts should be fine for most setups.
 If your server gets a lot of traffic and you have a limited amount of RAM you may need to restart